LunarG/gfxreconstruct/layer/USAGE_android.md

 ### Timestamps

-If you enable file timestamps, this file will actually be created new every call based on the time the application first access the layer in its `vkCreateInstance` call:
+If you enable file timestamps, this file will actually be created new every call based on the time the application first accesses the layer in its `vkCreateInstance` call:

  ```
 /sdcard/gfxrecon_capture_yyyymmddThhmmss.gfxr
 ```

-Where the lower-case letters stand for: Year, Month, Day, Hour, Minute, Second.
+where the lower-case letters stand for: Year, Month, Day, Hour, Minute, Second.
 The `T` is left alone to indicate that this is a date/time.

 For example:  `gfxrecon_capture_20181125T083227.gfxr`